 Building on the Past

 Street maintenance is performed each year with available funding.
-Read about the progress of the 2021 Street Program Projects here.
+Read about active infrastructure projects here.

 Developing the Street Maintenance Program

 The City has cored and surveyed all local streets to determine pavement depths and the Pavement Condition Index (PCI) for each street.
 The overall quality and condition of a road is measured using the Pavement Condition index (PCI).
 PCI is a numerical index between 0 and 100, with 100 representing the best possible condition and 0 representing the worst possible condition.
 Pavement features such as the existence of cracking and potholes will impact the PCI classification.
 PCI is not a measure of drivability.
 A PCI rating of 0 does not necessarily mean that a road cannot be driven, but it will give a very bumpy ride.

 View the map showing PCI data for Mission streets, as collected by Stantec in 2017.
 This data will be reevaluated periodically as the rate of pavement degradation varies on specific streets over time.

 The investment in street infrastructure is ongoing.
 Current efforts are focused on a 10-year street preservation program to coincide with the dedicated street sales tax.
 The voters approved a renewal of this tax in 2021 which will generate revenues to be combined with property tax revenues currently dedicated to street maintenance as well as with funds from the Special Highway Fund (gasoline tax) to accomplish the projects identified.

 Learn more about the September 2021 mail ballot election at missionks.org/pavingtheway.